Fred Archer (jockey): Early life

 Archer was born at St. George's Cottage, Cheltenham, Gloucestershire on 11 January 1857, the second son of jockey William Archer and Emma Hayward, daughter of publican William Hayward.
-His elder brother, William, was also a jockey.
-His younger brother, Charles, was also a jockey, and later a trainer.
+His elder brother, William, was also a jockey as was his younger brother, Charles, later a trainer.
 He had at least one sister, Alice.

 William Archer was a short, squat man, who had taken a stud of English horses to Russia in 1842, and the year after Fred was born won the Grand National on Little Charlie.
 He eventually became landlord of the King's Arms public house in Prestbury, near Cheltenham, of which his father-in-law was formerly proprietor.
 He taught Fred to box.

 Emma was "a big, fine-looking woman with handsome aquiline features" who some presumed to have been of good stock.
 Fred was said to have inherited his spirit from her, even if he adopted his profession from his father.
 He was only semi-literate.

-When Archer was two, the family moved to Prestbury, where he was educated a first learned to ride.
+When Archer was two, the family moved to Prestbury, where he was educated and first learned to ride.
 A "quick, retentive, and exceedingly secretive boy", by the age of eight he was riding in pony and donkey races, losing his first match on a pony, against a donkey.
 This may have been one of two races he rode on a pony called Mossrose at Great Malvern.
 William disciplined him sternly to make him improve.
 He soon began winning races, even after breaking his leg while out hunting.

 In contradiction of his later reputation as a miser, Archer would send money home to his family, who were always in debt.
 At first it was postal orders for a few shillings, but as his success grew, this increased to fivers and latterly big sums.